At a railway

 }

-The largest number in the multiset s equals to the time when the last client will be served.
-It will be the answer.
+The largest number in the multiset s represents the moment when the

 printf("%lld\n",*s.begin());